Adaendra/twitch-quiz/README.md

 # Twitch-Quiz

 Project made to test Python and Vue.js.
-There are no ambition to manage it after.
+There are no ambitions to do other releases after.
+So feel free to fork the code.

 ## Description
 Do you like to play quiz?